leticiacarvalhoo/leticiacarvalhoo/README.md

 ---

-### 🚀 Sobre mim
+### 🚀 About me
-- Sou apaixonada por desenvolvimento e tecnologia, iniciando meus estudos no Instituto Mauá de Tecnologia em 2024, aos 18 anos!
+- I'm passionate about development and technology, having started my studies at Instituto Mauá de Tecnologia in 2024 at the age of 18!
-- Sempre busco testar meus conhecimentos por meio de projetos práticos, aplicando na criação de soluções reais.
+- I always seek to test my knowledge through practical projects, applying it to the creation of real solutions.
-- Tenho um aprendizado rápido e estou sempre em busca de aprimoramento.
-Atualmente, faço parte da Mauá Junior, a empresa júnior da faculdade, onde coordeno e gerencio projetos na área de tecnologia e design, incluindo desenvolvimento de sites em WordPress e identidade visual para clientes.
+- I learn quickly and am always looking for improvement.
+Currently, I am part of Mauá Junior, the university's junior enterprise, where I coordinate and manage projects in the areas of technology and design, including website development in WordPress and visual identity for clients.